-The Howe School Alliance for Technology Management at Stevens Announces Its 20th Annual Conference
+The Howe School Alliance for Technology Management at Stevens Announces its 21st Annual Conference

-Held on the Stevens campus, this year’s theme is Innovation in Today’s Networked World
+Held on the Stevens campus, this year’s theme is Novel Approaches to Innovation

-Hoboken, NJ – The Howe School Alliance for Technology Management (HSATM) at Stevens Institute of Technology will host its 20th Annual Conference on June 7th.
-This year’s theme is Innovation in Today’s Networked World.
+Hoboken, N.J. – The Howe School Alliance for Technology Management (HSATM) at Stevens Institute of Technology will host its 21st Annual Conference on June 21.
+This year’s theme is Novel Approaches to Innovation.

 The conference will examine creative new techniques that leading organizations are adopting to transform their approach to innovation, compressing timeframes and enriching outcomes.
-Attendees will come away with guidance on new tools their organizations can accelerate innovation by effectively addressing the challenges of collaborating across the distributed, global enterprise, while avoiding the potential pitfalls.
-The Conference will appeal to people working in R&D, marketing, business development, operations, project management, HR, technology – in short, to everyone concerned with creating value through the implementation of new knowledge and ideas.
+Attendees will come away with guidance on new tools their organizations can use to accelerate innovation.
+The Conference will appeal to people working in R&D, marketing, business development, operations, project management, customer service, technology — in short, to everyone concerned with creating value through the implementation of new knowledge and ideas.

-"Continuing the tradition of our meaningful annual Conferences, the 2011 Conference will focus on a very timely issue, the impact of modern communication technologies on innovation,” states Lem Tarshis, Director of Management Technology Transfer for HSATM.
-“I have every confidence that this Conference will rate amongst the highest in our 20-year history."
+"Continuing the tradition of our meaningful annual Conferences, the 2012 Conference will focus on novel ideas and methods being employed to revolutionize the processes and methods of innovation,” states Lem Tarshis, Director of Management Technology Transfer for HSATM.
+“I have every confidence that this Conference will rate amongst the highest in our 21-year history."

 “Innovation has come to be recognized as one of the principal engines driving business and national growth.
-It’s thus no surprise that over half the annual HSATM Conferences have dealt with various aspects of this subject,” said Larry Gastwirt, Director of the HSATM.
-“This year’s Conference explores the impact that the explosion in social networking – almost unheard of when our annual conferences began 20 years ago – is having on innovation.
+It’s thus no surprise that over half the annual HSATM Conferences have dealt with various aspects of this subject,” said Larry Gastwirt, Executive Director of the HSATM.
+“This year’s Conference explores the changes to corporate philosophy and transparency and the effect that it is having on innovation.
 Organizations need to continue to question existing reality to achieve greater innovation.”

 The Howe School Alliance for Technology Management (HSATM) is an informal alliance of business and government organizations under the auspices of the Wesley J. Howe School of Technology Management at Stevens Institute of Technology.
 Its mission is to help partner organizations better manage technology – in the broadest sense of the term – for strategic advantage.
 HSATM transfers best practices through its annual conferences, among other mechanisms.